Interval Training – What Ratio Is Best?

 - 84% for 1500m

-The results indicated that the aerobic energy system contributed more during high intensity activities than had been previously thought.
+The results revealed that the aerobic energy system played a more significant role during high-intensity activities than previously believed.

 CONCLUSION

-It’s worth noting that an overarching benefit of interval training is that a majority of energy systems will be utilised and overloaded.
-This promotes a strong stimulus for the development of clients’ aerobic, lactic acid and ATP/CP energy systems.
-As always, the key is specificty to a clients level of fitness, goals etc and how you will promote overload to ensure progression.
+An overarching benefit of interval training lies in its ability to utilise and overload most energy systems.
+This process promotes a potent stimulus for the development of clients’ aerobic, lactic acid and ATP/CP energy systems.
+As always, the key is specificity to a client’s level of fitness, goals, and other factors, as well as how you will promote overload to ensure progression.

 Interested in becoming a personal trainer